immutability-io/consul-terraform/README.md

 #### consul-service: A set of REST services that register with Consul

 The consul-service creates EC2 instances (also based on the AMI we built above) that run a REST service that registers with Consul.
 This can be any *single file* executable.
-For demo sake, we use a simple golang program that I wrote that has 2 health check endpoints:
+For demo sake, we use a [simple golang program](https://github.com/Immutability-io/go-rest) that I wrote that has 2 health check endpoints:

 * /health: Always healthy.
-* /unhealthy: Unhealthy 10% of the time.
+* /unhealthy: Unhealthy 30% of the time.

 The service configuration uses the `/unhealthy` endpoint for demo purposes.